Steinarth/week3/WEEK3.md

 2. #### On Git push Jenkins pulls my code and the Tic Tac Toe application is deployed through a build pipeline, but only if all my tests are successful
     All good.

 3. #### Filled out the Assignments: for the API and Load tests Answers here: [API and Load test assignment](apitest/Assignment.md)

 4. #### The API and Load test run in my build pipeline on Jenkins and everything is cleaned up afterwards

-    After we run startserver, and run load/api tests we kill the process.
+    After we run startserver, and run load/api tests we kill the process, and the last step in the pipeline is to get rid of unnecessary docker containers and images.
 5. #### My test reports are published in Jenkins

     Yes they can be found under the Latest test report link on Jenkins.